owanturist/react-impulse/README.md

   store: InnerStore<T>,
   compare?: Compare<T>
 ): [T, React.Dispatch<React.SetStateAction<T>>]

 function useInnerState<T>(
   store: null | undefined | InnerStore<T>,
   compare?: Compare<T>
 ): [null | undefined | T, React.Dispatch<React.SetStateAction<T>>]
 ```

 The hook that is similar to `React.useState` but for `InnerStore` instances.
-It subscribes to the store and returns the current value and a function to set the value.
-The first argument might be `null` or `undefined` as a bypass when there is no need to subscribe to the store's changes.
-The second argument is an optional `compare` function that is used to compare the new value with the current value.
-The store won't update if the new value is equal to the current value.
+It subscribes to the store changes and returns the current value and a function to set the value.

+- `store` is an `InnerStore` instance but can be `null` or `undefined` as a bypass when there is no need to subscribe to the store's changes.
+- `[compare]` is an optional [`Compare`][compare] function with strict check (`===`) by default.
+The store won't update if the new value is comparably equal to the current value.

 ```tsx
 const UsernameInput: React.VFC<{